Fermionic parton theory of Rydberg $\mathbb{Z}_2$ quantum spin liquids: Results

-Expanding on a recent PSG classification \cite{msi} of spin-liquid states on the ruby lattice \footnote{The definition of time reversal in Ref.~\onlinecite{msi} as $\mathcal{T}:\hat{S}^\gamma_i$\,$\rightarrow$\,$-\hat{S}^\gamma_{i}$ differs from $\Theta$, but since the lattice coordinates do not change under either $\mc{T}$ or $\Theta$ and all other symmetry operators commute with both of them, we can use the same PSG classification.}, here, we determine the possible symmetric mean-field \textit{Ans\"atze} for the Rydberg QSL.
-Table~\ref{table:ansatze} lists all such \textit{Ans\"atze} for up to third-nearest-neighbor (3NN) couplings including, crucially, the triplet terms absent for the Heisenberg models considered in Ref.~\onlinecite{msi}.
-Every \textit{Ansatz} is labeled by a set of parameters $\{\eta,\eta_{C_6},\eta_R,\eta_{C_6R},\eta_{\Theta C_6}\}$, each of which can take values $\pm 1$, with $\eta_\mc{O}$ originating from the gauge-enriched symmetry relations of the operation $\mc{O}$ \cite{sm}.
-Additionally, one also has to specify a Pauli matrix associated with the action of time-reversal symmetry, which we denote by $g_\Theta$ in Table~\ref{table:ansatze}.
+Expanding on a recent PSG classification~\cite{msi} of spin-liquid states on the ruby lattice, here, we determine the possible symmetric mean-field \textit{Ans\"atze} for the Rydberg QSL.
+We note that the definition of time reversal in Ref.~\onlinecite{msi} as $\mathcal{T}:\hat{S}^\gamma_i$\,$\rightarrow$\,$-\hat{S}^\gamma_{i}$ differs from $\Theta$, but since the lattice coordinates do not change under either $\mc{T}$ or $\Theta$ and all other symmetry operators commute with both of them, we can use the same PSG classification.
+Whereas Ref.~\onlinecite{msi} assumed the full space-group $\times$ global SU(2) symmetry of a Heisenberg model and therefore retained only singlet mean fields, the physical symmetry of the Rydberg system is instead the space group combined with the emergent $\mathrm{U}(1)_{\text{spin}}$ symmetry identified above.